• Skip to main content

 August 16, 2024 by MaryAshley Moody

 Mindfulness has gained popularity over the years.
 Many are familiar with the term in an intrapersonal context, within oneself.
-“Mindfulness is the awareness of one’s internal states and surroundings’ ‘. […]
+“Mindfulness is the awareness of one’s internal states and surroundings’ ‘.
+In other words, when we are mindful, we intentionally stop and recognize what we are feeling, thinking, and experiencing without judgment.
+Now you’re probably thinking, […]

 Creating Mindful Communities from the Inside Out